 No vaccine for hepatitis C is currently available.

-People with acute hepatitis C are treated with the same drugs used to treat chronic hepatitis C as soon as acute hepatitis C is diagnosed.
+People with acute hepatitis C are treated with the same drugs used to treat chronic hepatitis C Treatment as soon as acute hepatitis C is diagnosed.
 These drugs may decrease the risk of acute hepatitis C becoming chronic.

 People with hepatitis C should not drink alcohol because it can damage the liver further.
 There is no need to avoid certain foods or to limit activity.
 People should not take drugs that can damage the liver, such as acetaminophen.